CodingWithTopchiy/darkfire/README.md

 Eyebrow: Our Story
 Title: FIRE SINCE 2019
 Subtitle: DARKFIRE started as a street food cart with burgers.
 Today it's a grill restaurant with a concept that never changes.
 Timeline
+2019 — The First Cart
-YearTitleDescription2019The First CartStarted with one burger recipe and a charcoal grill on wheels.
-A queue every day - we knew we were on the right track.2021First Dining RoomOpened a permanent spot: 30 seats, open kitchen, live grill in full view of our guests.2023Recognition & BarRanked top-10 best burger spots in the city.
-Opened a full bar with craft beer and signature cocktails.2025New FormatExpanded into a full grill restaurant.
+Started with one burger recipe and a charcoal grill on wheels.
+A queue every day - we knew we were on the right track.
+2021 — First Dining Room
+Opened a permanent spot: 30 seats, open kitchen, live grill in full view of our guests.
+2023 — Recognition & Bar
+Ranked top-10 best burger spots in the city.
+Opened a full bar with craft beer and signature cocktails.
+2025 — New Format
+Expanded into a full grill restaurant.
 Live fire, wine list, private bookings for groups.
 Feature Cards
+🥩 Local Sourcing
-IconTitleDescription🥩Local SourcingMeat from farms within 200 km.
+Meat from farms within 200 km.
 Seasonal vegetables from local markets.
+No long supply chains.
+🌑 Live Fire
-No long supply chains.🌑Live FireOnly oak and apple wood charcoal.
-Temperature, smoke and time - our main tools.🍺Craft Bar8 taps of live beer from independent breweries, rotating every 2 weeks.
+Only oak and apple wood charcoal.
+Temperature, smoke and time - our main tools.
+🍺 Craft Bar
+8 taps of live beer from independent breweries, rotating every 2 weeks.
 Signature cocktails with smoky notes.
 Stats

-NumberLabel40+Menu Items6Years on Market4.8Guest Rating100%Live Fire
+40+ — Menu Items
+6 — Years on Market
+4.8 — Guest Rating
+100% — Live Fire

 📬 Contact Section
 Eyebrow: Get in Touch
 Title: RESERVATIONS
 Subtitle: Want to book a table or get more details?
 Write to us - we reply within an hour.
 Form Fields

+Your Name — placeholder: John Smith
+Email — placeholder: john@email.com
-LabelPlaceholderYour NameJohn SmithEmailjohn@email.comSubjectTable for 6 on FridayMessageDate, time, any requests...ButtonSend Request
+Subject — placeholder: Table for 6 on Friday
+Message — placeholder: Date, time, any requests...
+Button: Send Request

 Contact Info

-Address: 12 Mekhanizatoriv St., Kyiv, 02000
+📍 Address: 12 Mekhanizatoriv St., Kyiv, 02000
-Phone: +380 44 123 45 67 → href="tel:+380441234567"
+📞 Phone: +380 44 123 45 67 → href="tel:+380441234567"
-Email: hello@darkfire.com.ua → href="mailto:hello@darkfire.com.ua"
+✉️ Email: hello@darkfire.com.ua → href="mailto:hello@darkfire.com.ua"
-Hours: Mon-Thu: 12:00 - 23:00 / Fri-Sun: 12:00 - 01:00
+🕐 Hours: Mon-Thu 12:00 - 23:00 / Fri-Sun 12:00 - 01:00

 🦶 Footer
 Logo: DARKFIRE
 Description: Grill restaurant and bar in the heart of the city.
 Live fire, honest food and an atmosphere you'll want to stay in.
 Socials
-LabelhrefFB#IG#TG#

-Columns
-MenuRestaurantInfoBurgers → #menuAbout Us → #aboutPrivacy Policy → #Grill → #menuOur Story → #aboutBooking Terms → #Bar → #menuCareers → #contactContacts → #contactEvents → #contactDelivery → #contact
+FB → #
+IG → #
+TG → #

+Column — Menu

+Burgers → #menu
+Grill → #menu
+Bar → #menu
+Events → #contact

+Column — Restaurant

+About Us → #about
+Our Story → #about
+Careers → #contact
+Delivery → #contact

+Column — Info

+Privacy Policy → #
+Booking Terms → #
+Contacts → #contact

 Bottom
 Copyright: © 2026 DARKFIRE Street Food & Bar.
 All rights reserved.